-Fig. 1: Design task given to participants during ideation workshop.
+Figure 1: Design task given to participants during ideation workshop.

 We used a design approach developed by our collaborators at DesignMap called a "design swarm" in which a group of 10-15 designers or other skilled brainstormers get together to focus on a new, challenging problem.
-The group of designers is split into groups of 3-4 to generate ideas together for one hour.
-After an hour they reconvene to present their ideas as photos of their whiteboards.
-DesignMap recommends this as an effective method for jumpstarting a project [26].
+After an hour they get back together and present their ideas as photos of their whiteboards.
+DesignMap recommends this a great method for jumpstarting a project [26].

-To address the design task, the five groups were each given the freedom to pick their preferred ideation method, employing methods from a reference sheet of methods in theDesignExchange (Fig. 2), if desired.
+To address the design task, the five groups were each given the freedom to pick their preferred ideation method, employing methods from a reference sheet of methods in theDesignExchange (Figure 2), if desired.